-Stessa can link with major lenders like Chase, Bank of America, Wells Fargo, and so on, but their list of “syncable” lenders includes dozens of smaller mortgage lenders as well.
+Stessa can link with major lenders like Chase, Bank of America, Wells Fargo, and so on, but their list of “syncable” lenders also includes dozens of smaller mortgage lenders.

 If your current lender can’t sync automatically with Stessa, you can still upload a CSV file with your transaction history.